aaai-fidu-lab/aaai-fidu-lab.github.io/whats-next.md

 # What's Next?

-## Workshop Materials
+### Workshop Materials

-The slides from the workshop are available below.
+The slides from the workshop, along with the outcomes of breakout discussions, are available below.
 Feel free to reference these materials as you continue exploring impact evaluation.

 {% include pdf.html pdf="pdfs/workshop-slides.pdf" %}

-## Broader Impact Coalition
+### Broader Impact Coalition

 We're excited to announce the formation of a Broader Impact Coalition!
 Our experience has shown that evaluations are more effective when developed through multi-stakeholder consensus.

-### Social Impact Card Demo
+#### Social Impact Card Demo

 We demonstrated a social impact card during the workshop and are actively seeking feedback.
 You can explore and interact with the demo on Hugging Face:
 [SIMPDashboard](https://huggingface.co/spaces/evijit/SIMPDashboard)

-### Coalition Goals
+#### Coalition Goals

 The upcoming coalition will focus on several key initiatives: